WolfSyn/WeatherApp_Csharp/README.md

 # Note For Running Program
 - After setting up the design, press (F5) to run the program
-- Enter a city name in the TextBox, click the button, and the weather information will displayin the GUI.
+- Enter a city name in the TextBox, click the button, and the weather information will displaying the GUI.

   This will provide a user-friendly interface for checking the weather.